ts-graphviz/ts-graphviz.github.io/blog/2025-01-16-website-translated-to-chinese/index.md

 ## Reason for Translation 📈

-Based on our analysis with Google Analytics, we found that the highest number of accesses, outside of the United States and Japan (Yuki, the author of ts-graphviz's home country), were from China.
+Based on our analysis with Google Analytics, we found that the highest number of accesses, after the United States and Japan (Yuki, the author of ts-graphviz's home country), were from China.
 In response to this data, we decided to translate the documentation into Chinese to allow the developer community in China to utilize ts-graphviz more widely.

 ## Translation Process and Collaboration 🤝